 Invited Speakers receive the following support for their participation at CROI.

-Waived registration: Waived registration is provided for named lecturers (Bernard Fields and N’Galy-Mann lecturers), Martin Delaney panelists, plenary speakers, symposium conveners, workshop conveners, symposium speakers, workshop presenters, and themed discussion leaders.
+Waived registration fee: Registration fees are waived for lecturers in named presentations (Bernard Fields and N’Galy-Mann lecturers), Martin Delaney panelists, plenary speakers, symposium conveners, workshop conveners, symposium speakers, workshop presenters, and themed discussion leaders.

-Travel expenses: Reimbursement for travel expenses is provided to named lecturers and panelists, plenary speakers, symposium speakers, workshop presenters, and themed discussion leaders.
-The maximum reimbursement is $1,300 for travel from the US or Canada and $2,600 for international travel.
+Travel expenses: Reimbursement for travel expenses is provided to named-presentation lecturers and panelists, plenary speakers, symposium speakers, workshop presenters, and themed discussion leaders.
+The maximum reimbursement is $1,800 for travel from within the US or from Canada and $2,750 for international travel.
 The following expenses may be reimbursed:

 - Airfare (including fee for 1 checked bag), train fare, or auto miles